Description

 Employees

 Users in Severa are connected as employees in Visma Business.
 All users from Severa will be transferred to Visma Business, and from Visma Business, those employees who have an email address, will be transferred to Severa.
 Existing users are connected based on their name and number/code.
+There is no master setting for employee data, so updates to existing data are always synchronized in both directions.

 Product registry